ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/run-a-node/index.md

 ### Adding Validators {#adding-validators}

 Consensus client serves as a Beacon Node to which validator client connects.
-Each of the consensus clients has their own validator software that is described in detail in their respective documentation.
+Each consensus client has its own validator software described in detail in its respective documentation.

 Running your own validator allows for [solo staking](https://ethereum.org/en/staking/solo/), the most impactful and trustless way.
-This requires deposit of 32ETH.
-For running a validator on your own node with a smaller amount, checkout decentralized pool with permissionless node operators, e.g. [Rocket Pool](https://rocketpool.net/node-operators).
+This requires a deposit of 32 ETH.
+For running a validator on your own node with a smaller amount, a decentralized pool with permissionless node operators, such as [Rocket Pool](https://rocketpool.net/node-operators), might interest you.

 The easiest way to get started with staking and validator key generation is to use the [Prater Testnet Staking Launchpad](https://prater.launchpad.ethereum.org/), which allows you to test your setup by [running nodes on Goerli](https://notes.ethereum.org/@launchpad/goerli).
 When you're ready for Mainnet, you can repeat these steps using the [Mainnet Staking Launchpad](https://launchpad.ethereum.org/).
 Make sure to check [Mainnet readiness checklist](https://launchpad.ethereum.org/en/merge-readiness) to smoothly run your validator through the Merge.